mathigon/textbooks/content/sequences/content.md

         | ,&nbsp;
       | …

-The small, subscript number after the _x_ is simply the position of the term in the sequence.
-For example, the *n*th term in the sequence is `x_n`.
-Just like in equations, these variables are simply [[placeholders|xxx]], until we have calculated their value.
+The small number after the _x_ is called a __subscript__, and indicates the position of the term in the sequence.
+For example, the *n*th term in the sequence will be represented by the variable `x_n`.

+You might think that it would be easier to label the terms in the sequence as _a_, _b_, _c_, _d_, and so on.
+However you'll eventually [[run out of letters|xxx]], while the sequence might go on forever…

 ---
 > id: triangle-numbers